Lee County 4-H Hydroponics Program

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-This lesson is approximately 1 hour can be done virtually with kits in the youth’s hands.
-By the end the youth will have a completed, seeded planter and instructions for after care.
+This lesson is approximately 1 hour and can be done virtually with kits in the student’s hands.
+By the end, students will have a completed, seeded planter and instructions for aftercare.

 - Provide experiential learning: germination, seed dissection, soil vs. water, and proper handling